AN AGE-OLD LANDMARK

 DEPICTING VARIOUS SAINTS & SEVERAL BIBLICAL SCENES

-The church inside is adorned with beautiful frescoes and icons that depict various saints and several biblical scenes.
-These artworks not only enhance the spirituality of the church but also serve as a visual narrative of the Orthodox Christian faith.
-The altar area is particularly noteworthy, as it is the focal point of the church’s liturgical activities.Â
+The church inside is adorned with a series of beautiful frescoes and icons that depict various saints and several biblical scenes.
+These artworks not only enhance the spirituality of the church but also serve as a visual narrative of the Greek Orthodox Christian faith.
+The altar area is particularly noteworthy, forming the focal point of the church’s liturgical activities.
+Behind the church, on a steep slope, there is a cave with a stone bed that is said to have once been inhabited by a hermit monk.

 THE LARGE CROSS OF TOCHNI